trussworks/truss-interview/README.md

 Character.
 If that replacement makes data invalid (for example, because it turns a date field into something unparseable), print a warning to `stderr` and drop the row from your output.

-You can assume that the sample data we provide will contain all date and time format variants you will need to handle.